RockPiryt/NBP_API/README.md

 Room for improvement:

-* Unit/integration tests.
+* Unit/integration tests for Flask application.
 * Docker image of the whole application.
-* Swagger UI or any other simple front-end (with e.g. React, Angular).
+* Swagger UI
-* Add a Postgres Database

 ## Contact